zipkinlab/Zipkin_etal_2020_Science/README.md

 ### Code/Data DOI:    TBD

-### Please contact the first author for questions about the code or data: Elise F. Zipkin (ezipkin@msu.edu)
+### Please contact the first author for questions about the code or data: Elise Zipkin (ezipkin@msu.edu)
 __________________________________________________________________________________________________________________________________________

 ## Abstract: